-The CIAS Strategic Plan centers on a core set of strategic dimensions which, along with other key goals for the College over the Plan's ten-year period, are designed to establish and implement a formal marketing strategy, institute a process to ensure College-wide diversity and inclusion, and continue to develop and revise CIAS governance and administrative policies.
+The CIAS Strategic Plan centers on a core set of strategic dimensions which, along with other key goals for the College over the Plan's ten-year period, are to establish and implement a formal marketing strategy, institute a process to ensure College-wide diversity and inclusion, and develop CIAS governance and administrative policies.
 Many of these initiatives are currently in process.